isurucampaigncompany/starter-wordpress/README.md

 # WordPress Starter Project for Craft CMS

-This repository contains a complete Craft application, configured to closely mirror a default WordPress installation.
+This repository contains a complete [Craft CMS](https://craftcms.com) application, configured to closely mirror a default [WordPress](https://wordpress.org) installation.
 It can be used as an introduction to Craft’s content tools, or as a way to quickly import content from an existing WordPress site.

 > [!TIP]
 > See our [Craft CMS for WordPress Developers](https://craftcms.com/knowledge-base/for-wordpress-devs) article for additional information about making the switch to Craft!